ASIAN AMERICAN GOVERNMENT EXECUTIVES NETWORK (AAGEN)

 The AAGEN Scholarship Awards Committee has the responsibility for receiving, reviewing and judging the applications.
 The Committee, comprised of three members, will have a period of four (4) weeks for its deliberations.
 It shall prepare and submit a written recommendation of its choices for scholarship awards to the Chair of AAGEN by May 1st of each year.
 It shall be the latter’s responsibility to relay promptly the recommendations to the Board of Directors.
 The BoD’s concurrence of the Awards Committee’s recommendations shall be binding.
 If there is a protest from any BoD member on a particular proposed ‘awardee’, the full BoD and the Scholarship Awards Committee must come to a resolution within 2 weeks, or the award will not be made.

 All persons submitting applications in the AAGEN Scholarship Program should be aware that the program is governed by the following requirements:

-(1) the application, supported by documentation (transcripts from an accredited post-secondary school for current students, from high school for students starting at a college or university, or performance appraisal for current employees), must show a record of academic excellence, service at the local, state and/or federal government, and a seriousness of purpose in pursuing post-secondary education/training goals;
+(1) the application, supported by documentation (transcripts from an accredited post-secondary school for current students or from high school for students starting at a college or university), must show a record of academic excellence, service at the local, state and/or federal government, and a seriousness of purpose in pursuing post-secondary education/training goals;

 (2) the applicant must provide information about courses which will be taken and how they will improve the applicant’s ability to serve at the local, state, and/or federal level;